Kenya’s AIfluence closes $1M for its AI-powered influencer marketing platform – TechCrunch

 Marketers have now realized that their customers trust the recommendations of people they relate with.
 However, despite this being an impactful channel, brand teams globally face a major dilemma: determining the ROI of influencer marketing campaigns.

 AIfluence is a two-year-old startup with an AI-driven influencer marketing approach to measuring these campaigns.
 Today, the company is announcing that it has raised $1 million in seed investment led by Dubai-based EQ2 Ventures.
-Other investors include Antler East Africa, Oui Capital, ArabyAds, and an unnamed European family office.
+Other investors include Antler East Africa, Oui Capital, ArabyAds and an unnamed European family office.

-AIfluence was founded by Nelson Aseka, George Issaias, Lamusia Anzaya, and Ankit Jindal in 2019.
-Placing AI at the core of the product, the founders started AIfluence to accurately match influencers to brands, run end to end influencer marketing campaigns, and bring transparency to the measurement of impact (ROI)
+AIfluence was founded by Nelson Aseka, George Issaias, Lamusia Anzaya and Ankit Jindal in 2019.
+Placing AI at the core of the product, the founders started AIfluence to accurately match influencers to brands, run end to end influencer marketing campaigns and bring transparency to the measurement of impact (ROI)

 According to CEO Aseka, AIfluence is developed for an audience-first approach.
 It identifies and gains deep insights into a target audience and works backwards to identify influencers that impact this target audience.
 The platform is built on a trust network model where it deploys thousands of nano influencers and followers who have a natural affinity to a brand and exhibit a high emotional connection with the target audience.